 4. Practice “reflective listening.”
 Reflective listening is when you repeat back your interviewer’s statement or question in your own words.
 Studies have shown that reflective listening can increase your chances of getting hired, as it demonstrates a comprehensive understanding of what the interviewer is trying to communicate, and may also make your interviewer feel more positive about you.

 Here’s an example of how you can use reflective listening in a job interview:

 5. Keep your hands warm and dry.
-It might sound weird, but think about it.
 Cold and clammy hands are a sign of anxiety.
 Therefore, warm and dry hands suggest the opposite.
 Before you interview, if you’re coming in from hot temperatures, be sure to wipe off any sweat, and if you’re coming in from the cold, make sure your handshake isn’t icy!

 6. Try mirroring, but stay positive.
 Mirroring is when you mimic a person’s body language: they smile, you smile.
 They use hand gestures, you use hand gestures.
 Research has shown that mirroring can increase your chance of success in an interview, and in many interactions, people “mirror” each other without even trying.
 This is something to be careful about.
 In a study where interviewers were distant and aloof, interviewees who mirrored their body language were less likely to be hired than those who stayed positive no matter what.